ban jelacic square - one day in zagreb itinerary cover

 Mali Medo is one of the bars of Medvedgrad Brewery, Zagreb’s local microbrewery.
 It’s been operating since 1994 and is a place to go if you want to try some cult Zagreb beer.

-2 days in Zagreb itinerary – Day 2
+2 Days In Zagreb Itinerary: Day 2

-Visit Mirogoj Cemetery
+13. Visit Mirogoj Cemetery

 A cemetery might sound like a rather unusual place to add to your itinerary.
 Yet, Mirogoj cemetery is one of the most beautiful and calming places in Zagreb.